Blog

 Step 1: Start with your business model

 • Is your focus on selling long-term team spaces?
-You’ll want more space for larger private offices
+You’ll want large private offices.

-• Is it catered to daily drop-ins and travelers?
-Dedicated desks and open spaces will be paramount to your design
+• Are you catering to daily drop-ins and travelers?
+Dedicated desks and open spaces will be paramount to your design.

 Step 2: Figure out what your needs are

-Once you determine your business model, next you’ll need to figure out what your needs are.
-Kia uses the framework of Services and Essentials to help him organize his needs.
+Once you determine your business model, you’ll need to figure out what the needs of your business are.
+Kia recommends using the framework of Services and Essentials to help organize your needs.

 Services